timescale/docs/promscale/send-data/opentelemetry.md

 metrics are converted into Prometheus remote write format in OpenTelemetry Collector and exported to Promscale **HTTP** endpoint.

-## Send data using OpenTelemetry Collector
+## Send data using the OpenTelemetry Collector
 We recommend that you use the OpenTelemetry Collector to export data to an observability backend in a production environment.
 OpenTelemetry Collector offers batching, queued retries, and many other functions that can be configured